kachick/ruby-ulid/README.md

 Should be installed!
 ```

-Add this line to your Gemfile`.
+Add this line in your Gemfile.

 ```ruby
 gem('ruby-ulid', '~> 0.2.2')